By Gail Field

 Awards were bestowed on two city employees who are role models for public service and who exemplify the City’s commitment to excellence.
 The award winners, announced on February 11, are Keith Fowler as Employee of the Year and Kevin Cook as Supervisor of the Year.

 As Public Works Supervisor, Keith Fowler manages citywide renovation and federally funded projects.
 In his role as Pier Maintenance project manager, his expertise was evident.
 The result was a successful completion of the project, which still allowed visitors to walk the pier during the pile driving and maintenance activities.
 Watkins acknowledged Keith as a great City ambassador who is proud to be living and working in Ventura.
+Companies often try their best to reward their employees as a way of acknowledging their accomplishments.
+Research has shown that this increases employee morale, reducing company turnover rates, and improves a company’s turnover prediction.

 Kevin Cook was recognized as Supervisor of the Year.
 Kevin is the Enterprise Systems Development Supervisor and ensures that city staff receive excellent IT customer service.
 His expertise and skills provide solutions that enhance staff use of technology.
 Kevin is a respected member of his team and an invaluable City of Ventura employee.